 Facilities for Graduate Work

 Excellent teaching and research laboratories are available to graduate students in health behavior and health education.
-Special classrooms and computer facilities are available, as well as teaching laboratories for human anatomy, biomechanics, exercise physiology, rehabilitation and movement science, motor control and learning, physical development and aging, children's movement, and athletic training.
-Research laboratories are available for both basic and applied research with whole-body and subcellular investigations.
-Also available for field research are various schools, institutions, and agencies in Austin and surrounding communities.
+Special classrooms and computer facilities are available.
+Research laboratories are also available for field research at various schools, institutions, and agencies in Austin and surrounding communities.

 Areas of Study

-The programs leading to the Master of Science in Health Behavior and Health Education or the Doctor of Philosophy with a major in health behavior and health education emphasize a developmental and research-based approach to health promotion across the life span.
-Students in the Master of Education with a major in health behavior and health education program specialize in either physical activity and health promotion or lifespan health promotion.
+The programs leading to the Master of Science in Health Behavior and Health Education, Master of Education, or the Doctor of Philosophy with a major in Health Behavior and Health Education emphasize a developmental and research-based approach to health promotion across the life span.

 All the health behavior and health education degree programs provide students with a solid background in the social and behavioral foundations of health.
 Students have the opportunity to design a course of study suited to their interests and the research interests of the faculty.
-The program prepares students for academic, research, and applied careers in health promotion.
+The program prepares students for academic, research, and applied careers in health promotion and public health.

 Graduate Studies Committee

 The following faculty members served on the Graduate Studies Committee (GSC) in the spring 2023 semester.